Gematria: History

 The total value of the letters of the Islamic Basmala, i.e. the phrase Bismillah al-Rahman al-Rahim ("In the name of God, the Most Gracious, the Most Merciful"), according to the standard Abjadi system of numerology, is 786.
 This number has therefore acquired a significance in folk Islam and Near Eastern folk magic and also appears in many instances of pop-culture, such as its appearance in the 2006 song '786 All is War' by the band Fun-Da-Mental.
 A recommendation of reciting the basmala 786 times in sequence is recorded in Al-Buni.
 Sündermann (2006) reports that a contemporary "spiritual healer" from Syria recommends the recitation of the basmala 786 times over a cup of water, which is then to be ingested as medicine.
 The use of gematria is still pervasive in many parts of Asia and Africa.

 Methods of Hebrew gematria

 Standard encoding

 In standard gematria (mispar hechrechi), each letter is given a numerical value between 1 and 400, as shown in the following table.
 In mispar gadol, the five final letters are given their own values, ranging from 500 to 900.
-It is possible that this well-known cipher was used to conceal other more hidden ciphers in Jewish texts.
-For instance, a scribe may discuss a sum using the 'standard gematria' cipher, but may intend the sum to be checked with a different secret cipher.